freesewing/freesewing/markdown/org/docs/patterns/lunetius/cutting/en.md

 We can’t be 100 percent historically accurate, because we’re living in a different time, and everything we use to sew is different now from before.
 Even fabric is woven in a different way.

-How ‘accurate’ you want to be is up to you, there is no wrong way to do this and research is not required!
+How ‘accurate’ you want to be is up to you, there is no wrong way to do this and research is not required -- though it can be fun!